JanLahmann/Qoffee-Maker/README.md

 Make sure to set your _Default Home Connect User Account for Testing_ to the account name (mail address) created in the previous step.

-Tipp: It is not crucial to provided meaningful _Additional Information_.
+Tip: It is not crucial to provided meaningful _Additional Information_.

 4. [Register a new Home Connect Appliance](https://developer.home-connect.com/applications/add)